 Mental Health: What can you do?

 If someone is confiding in you, hold space in your conversation for them.
 Keep their secrets and struggles in confidence (unless they are in imminent danger).
 Sometimes knowing another person is listening, and that you are not alone can make a huge difference.

 If you are a healthcare provider who is struggling, this is an especially crucial time.
 The facade of the perfect provider must be cast aside and now is the time to discuss your own struggles.
 Whether they are with wellness, physical, or mental health.
-Shatter the mask of perfection!
+Shatter this facade of perfection!

 Talk about your own experiences.
 Discussing our own mental, physical, or emotional health struggles and putting them in the spotlight, we help create a safe, destigmatized space for everyone.
 Transparency is key in creating a place for discussion, healing, and planning for wellness.

 May is Mental Health Awareness month.

 Let’s focus on raising awareness and lifting the stigma associated with mental health issues, especially those experienced by healthcare providers.

 I challenge you to check in with yourself and with a friend or loved one before the month is over.
 Ask important mental health questions and really listen to the answers.
 We cannot afford to lose more providers due to unmet mental health needs or fear of being stigmatized and ostracized by these issues.